Moschino: Rossella Jardini, 1994–2013

 After Franco's death in 1994, his friend Rossella Jardini became the brand's creative director.
 Responsible for the brand's image and style, Jardini's whimsical designs fit in nicely with the brand's established eccentricity.
 While Jardini was creative director, Moschino created outfits and accessories for artists Madonna and Lady Gaga for their world tours and created the opening ceremony outfits for the 2006 Winter Olympics.
 In 2009, Moschino opened its hotel concept, Maison Moschino.

-In 1999, Moschino joined Aeffe S.p.A., an Italian group.
+In 1999, Moschino joined Aeffe S.p.A., an Italian luxury group.

 With the F/W 2008–2009 pre-collection, Moschino Jeans changed its name to Love Moschino.

 Jeremy Scott, 2013–2023

 In October 2013, Jeremy Scott became Moschino's creative director, debuting his first collection in Fall 2014.
-Starting in 2014 under Scott's direction, Moschino Cheap and Chic was consolidated into a new women's line—"Boutique Moschino"—established to target a wider array of costumers, with a price-point about 40 percent lower than Moschino's mainline.
+Starting in 2014 under Scott's direction, Moschino Cheap and Chic was consolidated into a new women's line—"Boutique Moschino"—established to target a wider array of customers, with a price-point about 40 percent lower than Moschino's mainline.

-In 2014, Jeremy Scott designed a smiley face themed outfit for Katy Perry's world tour and in 2015 designed a black one-piece outfit with Swarovski crystals for Madonna's world tour.
+In 2014, Scott designed a smiley face themed outfit for Katy Perry's world tour and in 2015 designed a black one-piece outfit with Swarovski crystals for Madonna's world tour.

 In April 2018, Moschino announced a collaboration with H&M. The following year, Moschino collaborated with EA Games for a Sims 4 collection.
 The collection featured clothing with pixelated illusions inspired by the computer game.

 With the 2019 Met Gala's theme Camp: Notes on Fashion, Katy Perry wore a gown that looked like a chandelier, created by Moschino, and Kacey Musgraves arrived appearing like a life-size Barbie, also by Moschino.

 In 2021, Aeffe S.p.A. gained full control of Moschino, by acquiring the remaining 30 percent stake it did not originally own, at the price of 66.6 million euros ($78.51 million).

-In March 2023, Jeremy Scott announced his exit from the creative director position.
+In March 2023, Scott announced his exit from the creative director position.

+Davide Renne, 2023

+In October 2023, Aeffe announced Davide Renne as the new creative director of Moschino, overseeing the women's and men's lines and accessories.
+He joined Moschino after a 20-year career at Gucci.
+He assumed the role on 1 November, but died from a suspected heart attack in Milan nine days later, at the age of 46.

+Adrian Appiolaza, 2024–present

+In January 2024, Adrian Appiolaza was appointed as the new creative director of Moschino.
+Prior to his appointment, Appiolaza worked at Loewe for 10 years as womenswear design director under Jonathan Anderson.
+Appiolaza is a graduate of Central Saint Martins and has also worked at Chloé, Alexander McQueen, and Miu Miu.

+Advertising

+For its advertising campaigns, Moschino has been working with renowned photographers including Steven Klein (1990), Steven Meisel (1999, 2014), Patrick Demarchelier (2001–2002), Mario Testino (2003) and Peter Lindbergh (2007).